Azure/bicep-types-az/generated/imagebuilder/microsoft.virtualmachineimages/2020-02-14/types.md

 ## ImageTemplateVmProfile
 ### Properties
 * **osDiskSizeGB**: int: Size of the OS disk in GB.
 Omit or specify 0 to use Azure's default OS disk size.
 * **vmSize**: string: Size of the virtual machine used to build, customize and capture images.
-Omit or specify empty string to use the default (Standard_D1_v2).
+Omit or specify empty string to use the default (Standard_D1_v2 for Gen1 images and Standard_D2ds_v4 for Gen2 images).
 * **vnetConfig**: [VirtualNetworkConfig](#virtualnetworkconfig): Virtual Network configuration.

 ## VirtualNetworkConfig